-If a girl keen to get her feet into blackjack would ask us to explain it in the simplest terms possible, we’d say it’s a comparing card game between several players and a dealer.
+If a lady keen to get her feet into blackjack would ask us to explain it in the simplest terms possible, we’d say it’s a comparing card game between several players and a dealer.

 Players are individually pitched against the dealer and are supposed to beat him – or her – in a deck (or more) standard 52-card deck(s). the main objective is to draw cards totalling closest to 21 – without going over – beating the dealer’s count along the way.